nicm42/100-days-of-code/log2.md

 Thoughts: I found them both as hard, mainly because I spent the 7kyu one getting used to thinking about it.
 The 6kyu one was related, so I'd done most of the thinking already.

 Link to work: https://www.codewars.com/users/nicm42/completed

+Day 34: 5th March 2020
+Progress: Did another Javascript30 tutorial.

+Thoughts: Much as it was interesting, I can see it's out of date because there's now a better way of doing it.

+Link to work: None